-Progent's Crypto-Ransomware Restoration Help
+Progent's Ransomware Restoration Help

 - Active Directory (AD)

-- CRM/Customer Orders/Invoicing/AP/AR/Inventory Control modules were 100% functional.
+- CRM/Customer Orders/Invoicing/AP/AR/Inventory modules were fully functional.

-Download the Crypto-Ransomware Recovery Case Study Datasheet
+Download the Ransomware Recovery Case Study Datasheet